7 Best Renters Insurance Companies in Colorado 2026

 Is Renters Insurance Mandatory to Rent an Apartment in Colorado?

-In Colorado, renters insurance is technically not mandatory by law to rent an apartment.
+In Colorado, renters insurance is technically not legally mandatory to rent an apartment.

 However, many renters here purchase renters insurance to protect themselves from potential losses if their property is damaged.